 - Worker’s compensation insurance.

 At the end of the service year, you will recruit and/or manage 2,000 volunteers in the building, rehabilitation, or repair of homes.
-You will participate in several community outreach events and Neighborhood Revitalization projects, plus help us complete 15 new builds/repairs/rehabs, in direct service of 50 families.
-Additionally, you will gain enhanced skills in communication, leadership, delegation, team-building time & project management, construction and safety.
+You will participate in community outreach events, home preservation projects, and help us build new homes, all in direct service of local families.
+You will meet and network with other AmeriCorps members during the annual Build-A-Thon.
+Additionally, you will gain enhanced skills in communication, leadership, delegation, team-building, project management, construction and safety.